 Where is the entrance?

 Entry for pre-booked ticket holders will be via the High Street Gate or the Harnham Gate.

-If you wish to purchase tickets in person on the night these will only be available at the High Street Gate entrance only - please note no entry for non ticket holders via Harnham Gate.
+If you wish to purchase tickets in person on the night these will be available at the High Street Gate entrance only - please note no entry for non ticket holders will be permitted via Harnham Gate.

-You can still book tickets online on the day at the walk-up prices but you benefit from a cheaper ticket price if you book in advance.
+You can still book tickets online on the day at the walk-up prices until 17:30 on each day but you benefit from a cheaper ticket price if you book in advance.